 Jim has a special interest in the treatment of Running injuries.
 He has been a competitive runner since the age of 9 and still competes for Bury Athletics Club.
-In 2015 he completed The Wall Ultramarathon (69 miles in one day) and in 2017 the Ultimate Trails 110Km Lake District event.
+In 2015 he completed The Wall Ultramarathon (69 miles in one day), in 2017 the Ultimate Trails 110Km Lake District event and is currently training for the Lakeland 50 (mile) in July 2019.
 He has completed many other Marathons including 7 London Marathons and therefore has a natural passion for the treatment of runners of all age groups and their injuries.

 Jim has continued with his post-

-Jim is also a member of the Acupuncture Association of Chartered Physiotherapists (AACP).
+Jim is a member of the Acupuncture Association of Chartered Physiotherapists (AACP).

 PILATES CLASSES AVAILABLE PLEASE CONTACT THE CLINIC FOR MORE DETAILS

 A6 physiotherapy works in conjunction with local sports clubs and other health professionals with the same end goal of optimal health and performance for the wellbeing of every person being treated.
 We believe it is essential to assess and treat the whole body as where the pain is, isn’t always the root cause of the problem.

 Please quote membership number when booking your physiotherapy.

 Simon graduated from The University of Central Lancashire with a BSc (Hons) degree in 2008, and began his career working within the NHS, completing his rotations through all the specialities within physiotherapy.
 Simon has always shown an interest to specialise in the field of musculoskeletal injuries and has worked within this field for the last 7 years.
 He has continued to work both within the NHS and privately throughout his career.
 Including working in professional football at Blackpool FC, providing medical cover for national tennis events and two years working within an A&E setting assessing and treating acute injuries.